-Resunab's Mechanism of Action is Distinct from NSAIDs and Steroids
+Resunab's Mechanism of Action is Distinct from Anti-Inflammatory Drugs, Steroids and Immunosuppressive Agents

-Corticosteroids and NSAIDs exert their effect by inhibiting inflammation.
+Corticosteroids and NSAIDs exert their effect by inhibiting the activation of inflammation.
 In simple terms, both classes of drugs inhibit inflammation by "interfering" with the biochemical pathways in the cell that promote and sustain inflammation.
-For example, NSAID directly inhibit the activity of the COX 1 and COX 2 enzymes that are responsible for generating pro-inflammatory eicosanoids.
+For example, NSAIDs directly inhibit the activity of the COX 1 and COX 2 enzymes that are responsible for generating pro-inflammatory eicosanoids.
 A drawback of this approach is that it only inhibits one arm of the eicosanoid pathway (e.g. COX but not LOX) resulting in an increase in LOX-derived inflammatory mediators which leads to gastrointestinal and cardiovascular side effects (termed "molecular shunting").